ayushsingh1610/String/README.md

-remove characters from a string except alphabets. combine two strings manually. find the largest and smallest words in a string.
+remove characters from a string except alphabets. combine two strings manually. find the largest and smallest words in a string. count the number of punctuation characters present in a string.